 Being a developer, your aim is to give the best experience to the end user using your application.

 There are so many components on the web page.
 If I think from the end-user perspective, Web form comes first to me.

-How can simple HTML web form make big difference to your business?
+How can simple HTML web form make a big difference to your business?

-With your website or application, whether you are selling a product or providing services, a user interacts with you with you through the HTML web form that you have on your website.
+With your website or application, whether you are selling a product or providing services, a user interacts with you through the HTML web form that you have on your website.

-There is ZERO business if the end user doesn’t click on submit button.
-This is the fact.
+There is ZERO business if the end user doesn’t click on the submit button.
+This is a fact.
 Neither you can deny nor me.

 And yes, you should definitely work on your web form.

 I found some patterns and practices of the best web form design.
 This is after jumping into the multiple websites form and trying to think from an end-user perspective.

 What are those factors in HTML web form designing makes the user more likable?
 What are the Do and Don’t for while developing the best web form design?

 Best Web Form Design: